joomla-framework/form/README.md

 # The Form Package [![Build Status](https://travis-ci.org/joomla-framework/form.png?branch=master)](https://travis-ci.org/joomla-framework/form)

+### Deprecated

+The `joomla/form` package has been deprecated.
+No further updates are planned.

 ## Introduction ##

 The Form Package provides an easy interface to create, display, and validate forms.